-DRI (Desert Research Institute)
+DRI (Desert Research Institute)back to top

 Stations labeled as "DRI" are automated stations either installed or maintained by DRI for various projects and sponsors, about 150 in total, with automated ingest of data at the Western Regional Climate Center.
 Stations typically record observations at hourly or 10-minute intervals, with measurements that usually include at least: air temperature, relatively humidity, wind speed and direction, solar radiation, and often precipitation and soil temperatures.

-NASA-JPL Buoy Network
+NASA-JPL Buoy Networkback to top

 The Lake Tahoe website at the Jet Propulsion Laboratory was established to act as portal to the data and results from collaborative experiments underway at Lake Tahoe between the University of California, Davis and JPL.
 The site provides access to some of the near real time data acquired from a set of continuous monitoring stations established by JPL-UCD in 1999.
 Measurements are made from 4 permanently moored buoys referred to as TB1, TB2, TB3, TB4, and the US Coast Guard station on the northwest shore.
 Parameters measured include longwave and shortwave radiation, net radiation, wind speed, wind direction, barometric pressure, air temperature, relative humidity, aerosol optical depth, total column water vapor, temperature from radiometer, skin temperature.For more information, please visit NASA Lake Tahoe Validation page.